iterative/cml.dev/content/docs/index.md

   </card>

   <card href="/doc/self-hosted-runners" heading="Self-hosted Runners">
-    Use your own runners with CML
+    Use your own (cloud or on-premise) runners with CML
   </card>

 </cards>